dotnet/csharplang/proposals/low-level-struct-improvements.md

 Essentially this rule exists because the language must assume that all inputs to a method escape to their maximum allowed scope.
 In the above case the language must assume that parameters escape into fields of the receiver.

-In practice though there are many such methods which never escape the parameter.
-It is just a value that is used within the implementation.
+In practice though there are many such methods which pass `ref struct` as parameters that never intend to capture them in output.
+It is just a value that is used within the current method.
+For example:

 ```c#
 ref struct JsonReader